 Created to make local and regional artists part of CWI’s academic experience, the Visiting Artist Program offers lectures and workshops free to the public each semester.
 Students have a unique opportunity to work in a smaller setting with professional artists.

 Degrees and Certificates

-Associate of Arts in Liberal Arts - Art Emphasis
+Associate of Arts in Liberal Arts - Art Focus

 Navigating your way through college can be confusing, especially if you try to go it alone.
 CWI One Stop Student Services offers advising assistance, available each semester, to help in deciding which courses you need to take to complete your educational goals.
 Visit Advising for more information or contact One Stop Student Services to schedule an appointment.